 Tools for collaboration

-When it comes to scaling a design & aligning across distributed teams I have found these tools to be most effective for my current day to day.
+When it comes to scaling a design & aligning across distributed teams I have many ways to collaborate & get get the job done.

 • Design ThinkingSee the work